What Is The Prime Factorization Of 80

 • Uniqueness: Every composite number has a unique prime factorization.
 This means there is only one set of prime numbers that, when multiplied together, will equal the original number.

 • Divisibility: If a number is a factor of another number, then all its prime factors must also be factors of the original number.
-For instance, since 16 is a factor of 80, and the prime factorization of 16 is 2^4, it follows that 2 must be a prime factor of 80.
+Take this case: since 16 is a factor of 80, and the prime factorization of 16 is 2^4, it follows that 2 must be a prime factor of 80.

 • Prime Factors: Prime factors are the building blocks of all composite numbers.
 Understanding these factors allows mathematicians to simplify and solve complex problems more efficiently.